 This section describes how to create effective servlets to control application interactions running on a GlassFish Server, including standard-based servlets.
-In
+In addition, this section describes the GlassFish Server features to use to augment the standards.

 - Caching Servlet Results - About the Servlet Engine